 If you are completely new to manga collecting or if you are trying to find something new to get into, one awesome way to discover what manga you may like is to think about what else you are into.
 If you are into movies, what type of movies do you like?
 Do you like sci-fi?
-Check out my sci-fi manga recommendations.
-Do you like comedy?
-Check out my comedy manga recommendations.
+Do you like funny manga?
 Horror series?
-Check out my horror manga recommendations!
-It's good to start with something you are familiar with, but it's also good to explore different things as well, because you never know if you'll enjoy them until you try them out.
+It’s good to start with something you are familiar with, but it’s also good to explore different things as well because you never know if you’ll enjoy them until you try them out.

 What about your hobbies?
 Are you an artist?
-There’s manga like Blue Period and Barakamon.
+There are manga like Blue Period and Barakamon.
 Do you like sports?
-There’s are a lot of sports manga I highly recommend checking out.
+There are a lot of sports manga recommendations.
 Pretty much any sport has a manga about it, including climbing with The Climber and racing with manga like Initial D and MF Ghost.
-There’s a number of different hobbies and topics explored in manga, so there's a lot to look into.
+There are a number of different hobbies and topics explored in manga, so there’s a lot to look into.

 Another great example is Blue Lock’s creators.
 Blue Lock is the most popular of their series, but I often find that people aren’t aware of their other manga, including Jagaaan, which is one of my favorites, Dolly Kill Kill, Bokutachi ga Yarimashita, and more.